Last Updated on April 22, 2025 by Maged kamel

 A quick estimate of Ix for a given trapezium.

-For the first practice problem of the two Practice problems for inertia, we have a trapezium of 7 ft base length, and the upper part length is 3 Ft and it is required to determine the moment of inertia Ix and the radius of gyration Kx.
+For the first of the two Practice problems for inertia, we have a trapezium with a base length of 7 feet and an upper part length of 3 feet.
+We must determine the moment of inertia Ix and the radius of gyration Kx.

-We have a quick answer for the moment of inertia as we can see from the upper right corner of the next slide image, that the trapezium consists of a triangle of base (b-a) equals 4 feet with height h equals 3 feet and a rectangle of the base a equals 4 feet and a height h=3 feet.
+We have a quick answer for the moment of inertia, as we can see from the upper right corner of the next slide image: the trapezium consists of a triangle of base (b-a) equal to 4 feet with height h equal to 3 feet and a rectangle of the base a equal to 4 feet with height h = 3 feet.

 Ix for a given trapezium by integration using a vertical strip.

-As we can from the next slide image we can use a vertical strip of y height and of width equals dx.
-The inertia of this strip about the X-axis is the sum of two inertias the first inertia is dIx1 plus d Ix2
+As we can see from the next slide image, we can use a vertical strip of y height and of width equals dx.
+The inertia of this strip about the X-axis is the sum of two inertias.
+The first inertia is dIx1 plus d Ix2

-The value of Ix2 for the rectangular portion can be found by integrating the vertical strip from x=4 feet to x=7 feet.
-The inertia of the strip about the X-axis is dIx2=(dx)*(h^3/3), the h value is 3 Ft, and the final value is Ix2 will be found to be equal to 27Ft4.
+The inertia of the strip about the X-axis is dIx2=(dx)*(h^3/3), the h value is 3 Ft, and the final value is Ix2, which will be found to be equal to 27Ft4.

 The second practice problem for inertia is 8.47.
 Find Ix and kx for a given trapezium about the Cg.